By Dr. Paul Jerard, E-RYT 500, YACEP

 Khalsa SB.
 Yoga as a therapeutic intervention: a bibliometric analysis of published research studies.
 Ind J Physiol Pharmacol.
 2004;48:269–85.

 To see our complete selection of affordable yoga instructor certification programs, please click on the courses and products button in the navigation bar in the upper left section of this page.
-See our testimonials to find out what our graduates have to say about our selection of online yoga instructor certification intensives.
+See our testimonials to find out what our graduates say about our selection of online yoga instructor certification intensives.